By David Joel Miller.

 The expectation that everyone else is better than you at everything sets up an unrealistic standard.
 No one is the best at everything.
 Stop comparing yourself to others.
 Be careful that you do not set a higher standard of behavior for others than you set for yourself.

-Self-handicapping, telling yourself that you are not capable of doing what other do may at first seems like a way to avoid disappointment.
+Self-handicapping, telling yourself that you are not capable of doing what others do may at first seems like a way to avoid disappointment.
 However, continually setting lower expectations for yourself damages your self-esteem.
 Accept yourself and others as good enough just the way you are, while you continue to work on improving yourself.

 Don’t make your love conditional.